-Talking to someone with Delusions, Unusual Beliefs or Hallucinations
+Talking to someone with delusions, unusual beliefs or hallucinations

-A delusion is a false belief which cannot be swayed by concrete evidence.
 The term psychosis is used when a person loses touch with reality and they may be suffering from hallucinations and/or delusional beliefs.

-A hallucination is not a delusion or a false belief.
-Hallucinations are sensory perceptions involving any of the five senses.
-One of the most common being hearing voices.
 Hallucinations are evident in a number of mental health conditions but also occur when people have infections and very high temperatures (especially in the very young and elderly) or withdrawing from alcohol and drugs.

 • Do not dismiss the delusion - recognise that these ideas and fears are very real to the person but do not agree with them.
 For example say "I do not believe ........... is out to get you but I can see that you are upset about it."